Language-Research-Technology/ldac-profile/profile/profile.md

-Some corpora express ages and other demographics of participants - this presents a data modelling challenge, as age and some other variables change over time so if the same person appears over time then we need to have a base Person with DoB etc and then time-based instances of the person with an age, social status, gender etc *at that time*.
+Some corpora express ages and other demographics of participants - this presents a data modelling challenge, as age and some other variables change over time, so if the same person appears over time then we need to have a base Person with DoB etc. and then time-based instances of the person with an age, social status, gender etc. *at that time*.

 There are three levels at which contributions to an object can be
 modelled: